Emergency Dentist – Abingdon, VA

 How Long Can I Wait to See an Emergency Dentist?

 We understand that no one wants to disrupt their day to schedule an appointment with their emergency dentist.
 However, the sooner you’re able to receive treatment, the better.
 Oral health problems tend to get worse the longer you put off seeing a dentist.
-For example, waiting too long to treat an infection in your tooth, it can spread to the surrounding tissues and even cause systemic illness.
+For example, when you wait too long to treat an infection in your tooth, it can spread to the surrounding tissues and even cause systemic illness.
 Also, it may be impossible to replant a knocked-out tooth back in place after an hour or two has passed.

 Whenever you call us regarding your emergency, please give us as many details about your situation as you can.
 We will let you know whether it’s safe to wait a day or two, or if you need to come in right away.